Most global companies aim to have the most efficient supply chain possible. A well-functioning supply chain is also an efficient supply chain.

-Here are some of the ways a company can ensure they have an efficent supply chain:
+Here are some of the ways a company can ensure they have an efficient supply chain:

 Today, much of this technology is also more economically viable than in years past.
 A company can become efficient and use more high-powered technology without added cost.

 One of their highest costs is their employees’ or human power for many companies.
-An efficient supply chain will look at their human resources and ensure their employees are well trained and use the latest technology to do their jobs.
+An efficient supply chain will look at its human resources and ensure its employees are well-trained and use the latest technology to do their jobs.